gshipley/enterprise_training/AdminTraining.md

 * service
 * chkconfig

 In this lab we want to install the OpenShift Enterprise Web Console.
-The console is written in ruby and will provide a great way for users of the system to create and manage application gears that are deployed on the gear nodes.
+The console is written in ruby and will provide a great way for users of the system to create and manage application gears that are deployed on the gear hosts.

 ##**Install the web console rpms**